lgraubner/sitemap-generator/README.md

 Type: `boolean`
 Default: `false`

-Whether to add a `<lastmod>` line to each URL in the sitemap, and fill it with today's date.
+Whether to add a `<lastmod>` line to each URL in the sitemap.
+If present the responses `Last-Modified` header will be used.
+Otherwise todays date is added.

 ### maxEntriesPerFile